Kota Rani

-Kota Rani (d.
-1344) was the last ruler of the Hindu Lohara dynasty in Kashmir.
+Kota Rani (died 1344) was the final ruler of the Hindu Lohara dynasty in Kashmir.
 She was also the last female ruler of Kashmir.
-She was regent during the minority of her son in 1323−1338, and ruled as monarch in 1338−1339.
-She was deposed by Shah Mir, who became the first Muslim ruler of Kashmir.
+She acted as regent for her son during his minority from 1323 to 1338 and ruled as monarch from 1338 to 1339.
+She was deposed by Shah Mir, the second Muslim ruler of Kashmir after Rinchan, who had converted to Islam and ruled as Sultan Sadr-ud-din.

 Life

 Kota Rani was the daughter of Ramachandra, the commander-in-chief of Suhadeva, the king of Lohara dynasty in Kashmir.
 Ramachandra had appointed an administrator, Rinchan, a Ladakhi.
 Rinchan became ambitious.
 He sent a force in the fort, in the guise of merchants, who took Ramachandra's men by surprise.
 Ramachandra was killed and his family was taken prisoner.

 To earn local support, Rinchan appointed Rawanchandra, the son of Ramachandra, as administrator of Lar and Ladakh, and married his sister Kota Rani.
 He employed Shah Mir as a trusted courtier, who had entered Kashmir earlier and had been given an appointment in the government.

 Rinchan converted to Islam and adopted the name of Sultan Sadruddin.
 He died as a result of an assassination after ruling for three years.